yishuiliunian/TimeUI/Pods/JBChartView/README.md

 		return ...; // number of points in chart
 	}

-Secondly, you nee to inform the delegate the y-position of each point (automatically normalized across the entire chart):
+Secondly, you need to inform the delegate the y-position of each point (automatically normalized across the entire chart):

-	- (NSInteger)lineChartView:(JBLineChartView *)lineChartView heightForIndex:(NSInteger)index
+	- (CGFloat)lineChartView:(JBLineChartView *)lineChartView heightForIndex:(NSInteger)index
     {
 		return ...; // y-position of poinnt at index (x-axis) }